ritaaktay/advent-of-code-2022/day-15/solution.md

 The buggy version was pushing for as many times as it did not detect and overlap between the range in question and ONE of the ranges in the concatenated array, creating double and tripple pushes.

+So, can I loop through 4000000 rows? ...

+It takes 16.49 s but it got the right answer!